-[Sapling onward] The note plaintext in each Output description is encrypted to the diversified payment address (d, pk_d) .
+[Sapling onward] For Sapling, the note plaintext in each Output description is encrypted to the diversified payment address (d, pk_d), as specified in § 4.6.2 'Sending Notes (Sapling)' on p.
+37.

 Each Sapling note plaintext (denoted np) consists of